Cloud data management: A foundational understanding

-With company databases growing in size, and multiple people trying to access the data from numerous locations, managing that data has become an increasingly challenging task.
-Today’s data managers need a system that is versatile enough to meet all of their employees’ access needs, while still guaranteeing data security.
-Many companies are finding solutions to these data difficulties using the cloud.
+With data volumes and data sources exploding in size, and multiple people trying to access data from numerous locations, managing that data has become an increasingly challenging task for many organizations.
+Today’s data managers need a system that is versatile enough to meet all of their employees’ access needs while still guaranteeing data security.
+Many companies are finding solutions to these data difficulties through cloud computing.

-Using the cloud to solve multifaceted business problems requires understanding cloud data management, staying up-to-date on best practices, and learning from other successful organizations.
+Using cloud services to solve multifaceted business problems requires understanding cloud data management, staying up-to-date on best practices, and learning from other successful organizations.

 What is cloud data management?

-Cloud data management is the practice of storing a company’s data on an offsite server that is typically owned and overseen by a vendor who specializes in public cloud infrastructure, such as AWS or MicrosoftAzure.
+Cloud data management is the practice of storing a company’s data at an offsite data center that is typically owned and overseen by a vendor who specializes in public cloud infrastructure, such as AWS or MicrosoftAzure.
 Managing data in the cloud provides an automated backup strategy, professional support, and ease of access from any location.

 7 benefits of cloud data management

-The benefits of a cloud data management system are consistent with the overall benefits the cloud has to offer, and they are considerable.
+The benefits of a cloud data management platform are consistent with the overall benefits the cloud has to offer — and they are considerable.

 - Scalability and savings: Cloud data management lets users scale services up or down as needed.
-More storage or compute power can be added when needed.
-Companies can then scale back after the completion of a big project, to avoid paying for services they don’t need.
+More storage or compute power can be added when needed to accommodate changing workloads.
+Companies can then scale back after the completion of a big project to avoid paying for services they don’t need.

 - Automated backups and disaster recovery: The cloud storage vendor can manage and automate data backups so that the company can focus its attention on other things, and can rest assured that its data is safe.
 Having an up-to-date backup at all times also speeds up the process of disaster recovery after emergencies, and can help mitigate the effects of ransomware attacks.

 - Improved data quality: An integrated, well-governed cloud data management solution helps companies tear down data silos and create a single source of truth for every data point.
-Data remains clean, consistent, and up-to-date, and accessible for every use case, from real-time data analytics to advanced machine learning applications to external sharing via APIs.
+Data remains clean, consistent, up-to-date, and accessible for every use case, from real-time data analytics to advanced machine learning applications to external sharing via APIs.

 Best practices for a cloud data management strategy